r-uu/r-uu.github.io/src/main/md/sandbox/javafx/generator.driven.setup.of.javafx.applications.with.cdi.support.md

-# Building large JavaFX applications with loosely coupled, self-contained visual components using CDI
+# Building large JavaFX applications with CDI

-Large systems are typically constructed from smaller systems.
-CDI facilitates loose coupling and efficient collaboration of independent systems.
-This article describes an approach to make CDI available in JavaFX applications.
+Large systems are typically built from smaller systems.
+CDI facilitates loose coupling and efficient collaboration of independent subsystems.
+This article describes an approach to make CDI conveniently available in JavaFX applications.

-When building JavaFX applications there are many recurring tasks that can be accomplished in a standardised and automatic manner.
-This can be achieved by using some abstractions of standard JavaFX classes and compliance to some naming conventions, that allow to automate those tasks.
-This article describes an approach that introduces some tooling for automation and a framework for bootstrapping JavaFX applications.
+When building JavaFX applications there are many recurring tasks to be accomplished.
+Another goal of the approach described here is to show how automation and standardisation of these tasks can be achieved by
+* following a few naming conventions for typical JavaFX artifacts such as JavaFX application and controller classes, ```.fxml``` files, ...,
+* making use of some predefined framework classes that provide useful additional functionality instead of using JavaFX classes such as JavaFX application class ... directly and
+* leveraging a code generation tool that automates the creation of skeletons for the aforementioned artifacts.

-Code examples for everything described here can be downloaded from [xxx](xxx).
+Code examples can be downloaded from [xxx](xxx).

 ## Setting up vanilla JavaFX applications